About our research center

 Axis 3: MODERNITY, TRANSLATIONS AND THEORIES, sup.
 Philippe Forest (sub-axis “Theories and Counter-theories of the Modern”) and Christine Lombez (sub-axis “Translations, Rewritings and Receptions”).

-Since 2019, the research center is headed by Christine Lombez (Director), with the collaboration of Nicolas Correard (Assistant Director).
+Since July 2024, the research center is headed by Dominique Peyrache-Leborgne, with the collaboration of Nathalie Grande (assitante director).

 For the years 2021-2026, six new priority research topics have been defined, to which several members of the research center are actively contributing.